ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 ```
 Will be installed:
 - sun20i_d1_spl (first bootloader after BROM, used for init DRAM and load TOC image from MMC)
-- u-boot (could used to load Linux image but now just tool to creat TOC image)
+- u-boot (could used to load Linux image but now just tool to create TOC image)
 - opensbi (Supervisor Binary Interface for platform in M mode)
 - xfel (used for debug when platform in FEL mode)